 Tibouchina also comes in a dwarf variety, but it presents large, abundant flowers.
-Some bear blossoms as wide as six inches across.
+Some bear blossoms as wide as 6″ inches across.
 Both pink and purple varieties exist.

-One of the small varieties, tibouchina organensis, holds minuscule leaves which only sizes up to three inches.
+One of the small varieties, tibouchina organensis, holds minuscule leaves which only sizes up to 3″ inches.
 Its blossoms only grow for about two inches in width.

 These little dynamos make a marvelous choice due to their kind of sterile hybrids, and they do not spread as well.
 Furthermore, they thrive in smaller settings outdoors in USDA hardiness zones 10-11, and they can live as indoor container plants in any environment.

-These little wonders grow to a maximum of 2 ½ feet high and even make a nice ground cover.
+These little wonders grow to a maximum of 2 ½’ feet tall and even make a nice ground cover.

 Princess Flower In The Landscape

-Generally, tibouchina trees contain non-toxic substances and serves different uses in the landscape.
+Generally, tibouchina trees contain non-toxic substances and serve different uses in the landscape.
 Depending upon the species you select and your pruning methods, you can use this attractive plant as:

 - Multi-Trunk Tree